partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 #### 3.3 Examples

 In the following examples, `Films` table has a closed schema.
 In the table `len` attribute is implicitly defined as nullable.

+_In the following examples `CREATE TABLE` including `SCHEMA OPEN` and `SCHEMA CLOSED` syntax is arbitrary since the PartiQL DDL is yet to be defined._

 ```SQL
 -- The following `CREATE TABLE` syntax is arbitrary since the PartiQL DDL is yet to be defined: